Click here to submit an abstract!

 Submission of abstracts

-The abstract submission will be available from 1 February 2022, and are to be submitted by 10 April 2022 at 23:59, Central European Time.
+The abstract submission has been extended, and are now to be submitted by Thursday 30 March 2023 at 23:59, Central European Summer Time.

 All submitted abstracts will be blindly reviewed by the SOC and globally-scored according to their originality, quality and relevance.